 During our many years of traveling throughout Europe, we’ve visited dozens of cute and charming little towns and cities in Europe that we wouldn’t have known about without a recommendation from friends, so we’re passing that knowledge on to you in this post, so you can check out these fantastic towns yourself.

 Places like Annecy in France and Rothenburg in Germany are one of a kind gems that travelers will love for their unique architecture, whimsical streets with painted houses, and welcoming locals.
-Take a moment to look through these destinations and consider adding them to your Europe itinerary.
+Take a moment to look through these destinations and unique places to stay and consider adding them to your Europe itinerary.

 Rothenburg ob der Tauber

 Rothenburg ob der Tauber is one of the most picturesque towns in Europe.
 It’s located in the Franconia region of Bavaria, Germany and exudes a charm you have to see to believe.
 The well-preserved medieval old town still has completely intact city walls, one of only three towns in Germany that does.